thanos-io/thanos/docs/getting_started.md

 ### Deduplicating Data from Prometheus HA pairs

 The Query component is also capable of deduplicating data collected from Prometheus HA pairs.
-This requires configuring Prometheus's `global.external_labels` configuration block to identify the role of a given Prometheus instance.
-Providing a consistent set of `external_label` names is very crucial to ensuring the data Query presents is consistent!
+This requires configuring Prometheus's `global.external_labels` configuration block (as mentioned in the [External Labels section](#external-labels)) to identify the role of a given Prometheus instance.

 A typical choice is simply the label name "replica" while letting the value be whatever you wish.
 For example, you might set up the following in Prometheus's configuration file: